WatchMyHealth: introducing a new paradigm in health care

-One of the important requirements of effective preventive healthcare is that patients should be educated in its principles and methods - enabling them to be proactive in their healthcare and its monitoring.
+An important principle of effective preventive healthcare is that patients be educated in its principles and methods - enabling them to be independent and active in their healthcare and its monitoring.
 They should have a sound understanding of the goals and methods of attaining them.
-They should be not be dependent on their doctor, hospital or clinic for monitoring, but should rather be encouraged to carry out tests themselves and actively participate with their doctors in the treatment process.
+They should not be dependent on their doctor, hospital or clinic for monitoring, but should rather be encouraged to carry out tests themselves and actively participate with their doctors in the treatment process.

 For example, diabetic patients should check their blood sugars at a minimum interval of once a month even if their sugars are well controlled, much more often if the sugars are high or too low.
 They should not wait for a prompt from their doctor or health centre to do this.
 They should be fully aware of the goals of blood sugar control (e.g., for diabetics, FBS < 120, PPBS < 180 and HbA1c < 7%).